DMI Job Opportunities (Information Current as of 15NOV18)

 DMI values diversity and looks to hire from a variety of backgrounds and branches as most positions are Branch Immaterial (01A) and Combat Arms Immaterial (02A).

-Available positions for Academic Year 2019/20 (arrive summer 2019 Durect Hire or to start Grad Degree/ACS):
+Available positions for Academic Year 2020/21 (arrive summer 2020 Direct Hire or to start Grad School/ACS):

-Advanced Civil School (ACS) Officer: Seven (7) CPT-MAJ
+Advanced Civil School (ACS) Officer: CPTs (Target YG 2013 and Younger)

 · NOTE: See the “Final Note and additional resources” section below for more information about the acceptable Academic Discipline Codes and additional anticipated programs authorized for DMI)